 In an effort to address this, the National Food and Nutrition Commission (NFNC), in coordination with several donors including the UK's Department for International Development (DfID), developed a three-year bundled, multi-sector program called The First 1000 Most Critical Days (MCDP) in order to address Zambia’s child undernutrition.
 Care, in conjunction with the NFNC, coordinates the implementation and delivery of the program in 14 districts across Zambia through several ministries.
 The program targets households with pregnant women or children under 24 months and includes a package of activities that focuses on maternal and child nutrition and health.
 DfID Zambia contracted AIR and its partners, Palm Associates and the University of North Carolina at Chapel Hill, to conduct the evaluation of the MCDP.

-- To help design the implementation of the program
+- To help design the implementation of the program;

-- To assess the effects of the bundled nutrition interventions on food security, health, and nutrition outcomes
+- To assess the effects of the bundled nutrition interventions on food security, health, and nutrition outcomes.

-The evaluation of the MCDP is a two-year, mixed methods, non-experimental design that includes three components: a rapid qualitative assessment, a process evaluation, and an impact evaluation.
+The evaluation of the MCDP was a two-year, mixed methods, non-experimental design that included three components: a rapid qualitative assessment, a process evaluation, and an impact evaluation.
 The purpose of the evaluation is to learn if and how the program impacts the lives of pregnant women and children under two years old for an array of outcomes including young child nutrition; health, water, and sanitation practices; and the use of health-related services.